nikomatsakis/babysteps/source/_posts/2015-12-18-rayon-data-parallelism-in-rust.markdown

 So what about the second error, the one I got for sending an `Rc` across threads?
-This occurs because the `join` function declares that it's two closures must be `Send`. `Send` is the Rust name for a trait that indicates whether data can be safely transferred across threads.
+This occurs because the `join` function declares that its two closures must be `Send`. `Send` is the Rust name for a trait that indicates whether data can be safely transferred across threads.
 So when `join` declares that its two closures must be `Send`, it is saying "it must be safe for the data those closures can reach to